 Don’t forget to check out our offering too!
 We offer a way to explore your creativity and see your code come to life, through the imagi app and an imagiCharm device.

 Recommended age: 9-16

 Why this game: the free and user-friendly app will help you gain coding superpowers through interactive tutorials and fun challenges, and introduce you to a community of girls shaping the future with tech.
 By writing code in a language called Python, you will be able to create projects displaying anything from your name to an emoji expressing your mood.
 You can then share your creations with the rest of the community, as well as get inspired by other users’ projects!

-How it works: download this game for free on the app store and if you want to see your code come to life, you can order an imagiCharm, a smart device you can wear as an accessory on your backpack or keychain.
+How it works: download this game for free on the App Store/Google Play and if you want to see your code come to life, you can order an imagiCharm, a smart device you can wear as an accessory on your backpack or keychain.

 Enjoyed the list?
 Follow us on our socials for similar tips and ways we work to positively shape the future of technology.